- Search The Registry

-The Cosby-produced "World" was a hit, but Bonet lost interest, often showing up late to the set or not at all.
+The Cosby-produced "World" was a hit, but Bonet lost interest, often showing up late to the set.
 Within two years, she was gone, spending more time with her newborn daughter Zoe.
 Bonet spent the remainder of the 1980s making infrequent appearances on "The Cosby Show," and she made a conscious decision not to act in the early 1990s.
 In 1993, her marriage to Kravitz fell apart, and to make ends meet in the mid-90s, she accepted roles in made-for-TV and straight-to-video productions.

 Around this time, Bonet legally changed her name to Liliquois Moon and claimed she would continue to use her birth name for her acting career.
 She had another child with her boyfriend and former yoga instructor Brian Kest before returning to the film with a memorable supporting role in 1998's "Enemy of the State."
 Her Hollywood career appeared again on track when director Stephen Frears cast her as a sultry one-night-stand in "High Fidelity" (2000).

-Despite her spotty film work, Bonet remains one of the more intriguing young character actresses in Hollywood, enjoying longevity that few former child stars can claim.
+Despite her spotty film work, Bonet remains one of Hollywood's more intriguing young character actresses, enjoying longevity that few former child stars can claim.
 In 2005, she began a relationship with actor Jason Momoa, and they married in 2007.
 On July 23, 2007, Bonet gave birth to her second child, Lola Iolani Momoa, her first with Momoa.
 On December 15, 2008, the couple had a son named Nakoa-Wolf Manakauapo Namakaeha Momoa.